RocketSoftware/rocket-mvbasic/docs/usage/Debugging.md

 ### Connecting to a U2 server account folder

 Before using the debugging feature, you must connect to a U2 server account folder firstly.
-Please see the [Connection section](./Connection.md) to learn how to connect to a U2 server account.
+Please see the [Connection section](./Connection.md) for offline mode and [Online Editing](./OnlineEditing.md) for online mode to learn how to connect to a U2 server account.

 **Note**: The debugging feature will not work if you only open a single BASIC program file in VS Code.
 You must open an account folder.